 League of Women Voters of Great Bend will hold it's monthly meeting at noon on Tuesday at Montana Mike's, in the north room.
 Lunch will be from the menu and can be from their "quick serve" menu.

 Twilight Stitchers of Ellinwood will host a Member Trunk Show at 7:30 p.m. on April 11 at the Ellinwood Hospital Education room.
 Members will choose 3 to 4 quilts from their personal collections to share.
 Friends and guests are welcome to attend.
 Refreshments will be served.

 Preceptor Pi Chapter of Beta Sigma Phi met March 19 at Rosie Luthi's home.
-President Jeri Brozek led the meeting attended by eight members.
+President Jeri Brozek led the meeting with nine members present.

 Page 1 of 1